 Therefore, when issuing or renewing a fixed-term or temporary contract, always:

 - be robust in identifying and specifying the objective justification for offering a fixed-term contract;

 - tell the employee what the objective justification is;

 - notify the HR department so that they can record this in the contract documents;

-- review carefully, before you issue or renew a contract, or make any offer of further work, the legal and financial obligations which the College will face at the end of the contract, or when the employee has 4 years continuous service;
+- review carefully, before you issue or renew a contract, or make any offer of further work, the legal and financial obligations which the University will face at the end of the contract, or when the employee has 4 years continuous service;

 - plan to follow appropriate dismissal or review procedures at the end of the contract, taking into account all the employee’s continuous service;